 - Managerial economics

-Many MBA programs are tailored toward subspecialties in business; an MBA candidate in a program that emphasizes entrepreneurial business development might take courses in the subjects below:
+Many MBA programs are tailored toward subspecialties in business, such as an MBA with an emphasis in leadership or entrepreneurship.
+An MBA candidate in a program that emphasizes entrepreneurial business development might take courses in:

 - Managerial communications